dbcls/umakabulk/README.md

 # Compile instructions:

-1. Install scala-ide: www.scala-ide.org
-(This is a modified version of eclipse)

-2. Install scala 2.11.7+

-3. Install jdk 1.8.*
+1. Install jdk 1.8.*

-4. Install sbt:
+2. Install sbt:
 www.scala-sbt.org

-5. Run:
+3. Run:
 sbt compile

 To compile

-6. Optionally, run:
+## Optional

+4. Install scala-ide: www.scala-ide.org
+(This is a modified version of eclipse)

+5. Run:
 sbt eclipse

 To generate an Eclipse project (can be imported into Eclipse later, with File/Import...
 Existing projects into workspace)